ClanCats/Container/README.md

  * Having a meta-language might not meet everyone's taste.
  * Does not depend on the PSR-11 dependency, you also might take this as a Pro.

-## Why should I use this?

-Don't, at least not at this stage.
-The container is not battle tested and is only in use on some small production systems.
-At this point, I still might change the public API or break functionality.
-Feel free to try this out on small side projects.
-Obviously, I appreciate everyone who wants to sacrifice their time to contribute.

 ## Performance

 This package might seem very heavy for a service container, but after a short warmup the compiled container is blazing fast and has almost no overhead (3 classes/files).
 Binding and resolving services dynamically is slower but still won't impact performance in real-world application.